shapetheLOLa/kube-mediabox/README.md

 sonarr
 ombi

-For the config pv/pvc of each service it assumes you have a NFS server running on 10.0.1.8.
+For the config of each service the cluster needs it on a cluster with a nodeSelector mediabox.
+It is supposed to be in /config/{servicename}
-Either change to the IP to the NFS server youre running or change it to a non NFS pv/pvc.
-The config directors on the NFS server are supposed to be in /mnt/config/{servicename}

-There is another pv/pvc for shared mount volume for sabnzbd/sonarr/radarr On my first try I did the same here with a running NFS server but importing of large files took forever, thats why I use a nodeSelector so those 3 service run on the same node.
+There is a pv/pvc for shared mount volume for sabnzbd/sonarr/radarr On my first try I did the same here with a running NFS server but importing of large files took forever, thats why I use a nodeSelector so those 3 service run on the same node.
 The nodeSelector label is called mediabox.
 This PV/PVC is a hostPath mount on the node on /mnt/